Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions: Systematic effects

 It is important to understand whether or not these systematic uncertainties are enough to account for the discrepancies described at the beginning of the section.
-In the lower plots of Fig.~\ref{fig:sys} FV and CL systematic effects are plotted for the relevant Ioffe-time values, together with the aforementioned discrepancies.
-Consistently with what observed previously, the latter seem to affect mostly low Ioffe-time points, which are also those for which the estimated finite volume and continuum limit systematics reach their minimum values.
-Therefore from Fig.~\ref{fig:sys} it follows that FV and CL systematics cannot be considered responsible for the big contributions to the $\chi^2$ noted in the fits of the previous section.
+In the lower plots of Fig.~\ref{fig:sys} FV, CL and PM systematic effects are plotted for the relevant Ioffe-time values, together with the aforementioned discrepancies.
+Consistently with what observed previously, the latter seem to affect mostly low Ioffe-time points, which are also those for which the estimated systematics reach their minimum values.
+Therefore from Fig.~\ref{fig:sys} it follows that FV, CL and PM systematics cannot be considered responsible for the big contributions to the $\chi^2$ noted in the fits of the previous section.
 In other words, they are likely not enough to account for the observed discrepancies affecting low Ioffe-time points.
 It should be noted that a study of more than 2 ensembles for each systematic error may be necessary for a more definitive conclusion.

 Excited states contaminations might represent another possible source of systematic effects.
 Also missing higher orders in perturbation theory and higher twist effects could in principle be treated as additional systematic uncertainties.
-Unlike the case of the FV and CL systematic uncertainties discussed above, we cannot estimate the size of such effects using the current lattice results.
+Unlike the case of the FV, CL and PM systematic uncertainties discussed above, we cannot estimate the size of such effects using the current lattice results.
 One could then follow the approach adopted in Ref.~\cite{Cichy2019}, where different scenarios for the size of such systematics have been considered, and try to draw conclusions about their impact on the PDFs and on the fit quality.
 Here we will follow a different approach, trying to quantify an additional uncertainty which accounts for the unknown missing systematic effects, following a Bayesian approach as detailed in the following.

 The figure of merit which is minimized during a Gaussian fit is defined as the probability of the data $D$ given the model parameters $\theta$, namely the likelihood

 where $\Sigma$ is the covariance matrix of the data $D$, accounting for the known statistical and systematic uncertainties, and $T\left(\theta\right)$ is the theoretical prediction, function of the model parameters.
 If we assume the presence of unknown systematic effect $\Delta$ affecting the datapoints $D$, Eq.~\eqref{eq:likelihood} can be modified as